-Triangles are among the most famous chart patterns.
-And, Symmetrical Triangle is the most famous and popular kind of triangle chart patterns known in technical analysis.
-There are some professional traders who only trade the triangles, because they believe triangles are much easier to locate, and it is also much easier to take a position, set the stop loss and target, when a triangle is formed on a bullish or bearish market.
+Triangle Chart Patterns are among the most famous chart patterns in technical analysis.
+There are some professional traders who only trade Triangle Chart Patterns because they believe triangles are much easier to locate, and also much easier to take a position, set the stop loss and target, when a triangle is formed on a bullish or bearish market.

-In this article, I am talking about Symmetrical Triangle Chart Pattern.
-I am sure after reading this article, you will think seriously about using this chart pattern in your trades as a trader.
-You can learn about the other kinds of triangles through reading the below articles: Ascending and Descending Triangles
+I am sure after reading this article, you will also think seriously about using this chart pattern in your trades as a trader.

 In Symmetrical Triangle, both of the two legs are pointed to the same point.
 It means both of the legs have the same angle against the horizontal line.

-Depends on the direction of the market, there are two kinds Symmetrical Triangle: Bullish and Bearish
+Depend on the direction of market, there are two kinds Symmetrical Triangle: Bullish and Bearish

 However, Symmetrical Triangle also forms on the ranging and sideways markets.

 Bullish Symmetrical Triangle Chart Pattern forms at the top of an uptrend.
-In most cases, a Bullish Symmetrical Triangle that is formed in an uptrend will break above.
-It means the price will break above the triangle resistance and the uptrend will be continued.
-Therefore, Bullish Symmetrical Triangle in an uptrend is a continuation pattern usually.
+In most cases, a Bullish Symmetrical Triangle forms in an uptrend will break above.
+It means price will break above the triangle’s resistance and the uptrend will be continued.
+Therefore, Bullish Symmetrical Triangle in an uptrend is usually a continuation pattern.

 However, it doesn’t means that you should go long as soon as you see a Symmetrical Triangle formed on a bullish market.
-You should always wait for the price to break above the triangle’s resistance, and then you go long.
-I will tell you how, later in this article.
+You should always wait for price to break above the triangle’s resistance, and then you go long.
+I will tell you how later in this article.

-Bearish Symmetrical Triangle Chart Pattern forms at the end of a downtrend.
-Like the Bullish Symmetrical Triangle, a Bearish Symmetrical Triangle is usually the downtrend continuation, and will break down eventually.
-However, it is not a good idea to trade based on these rules, simply because the market moves on its own way and it doesn’t necessarily follow these rules.
+Bearish Symmetrical Triangle forms at the end of a downtrend.
+Like Bullish Symmetrical Triangle, a Bearish Symmetrical Triangle is usually a downtrend’s continuation signal, and price will break down eventually.
+However, it is not a good idea to trade based on these rules, simply because markets move on their own ways and they don’t necessarily follow these rules.
 You cannot go long just because you see a Symmetrical Triangle formed on a bullish market.
 You cannot go short just because you see a Symmetrical Triangle formed on a bearish market.
-Wise, experienced and disciplined traders have a safer way to trade these kinds of chart patterns.
+Wise, experienced and disciplined traders have a safer way to trade these kinds of chart patterns:

 On a bull market, you have to wait for the Symmetrical Triangle resistance breakout.
-No matter what time frame you use to trade, when a candlestick is closed above the resistance, you can go long and set your stop loss several pips below the open price of the candlestick which has closed above the resistance.
+No matter what time frame you use to trade, when a candlestick closes above the resistance, you can go long and set your stop loss several pips below the open price of this candlestick.

 This is a Symmetrical Triangle Chart Pattern formed on GBP/USD four hours chart.
-Just see how it looks like, and then we will have a closer look at it in the next screenshot:
+Just see how it looks, and then we will have a closer look at it in the following screenshot:

-If you were trading the above triangle resistance breakout, you could go long when one of the candlesticks closed above the triangle resistance (see the below screenshot).
-You could set the stop loss several pips below the breakout candlestick which is the candlestick that closed above the resistance.
-However, that stop loss could be a little risky, and so, it would get triggered if the market goes down to retest the broken resistance.
+If you were trading the above triangle resistance breakout, you could go long when a candlestick closed above the triangle’s resistance (see the screenshot below).
+You could set the stop loss several pips below the breakout candlestick which is the candlestick that closes above the resistance.
+However, that stop loss could be a little risky, and so it would get triggered if the market goes down to retest the broken resistance.
 Therefore, you could place your stop loss a little lower, just to be at the safe side.
 That is why I have indicated three levels for the stop loss on the below screenshot.
 One of them is a little risky, and the other two are safer.

 You have to calculate your positions size based on the stop loss size, not to lose a lot when you choose the wider stop loss.
 You should choose your position size in a way that you always take a 2-3% risk, no matter how wide or tight the stop loss is.